datagrok-ai/public/help/access/databases.md

 Another way to explore a database schema is through an [interactive spreadsheet](../visualize/viewers/grid.md).
 To access this feature, in the **Database Manager**, right-click a connection and select **Open schema as table**.

-## Querying data
+## Working with queries

-Datagrok provides several tools for querying and filtering data.
+Datagrok provides several tools for creating, exploring, and editing queries.

 * _Editors_:
   * [Query Editor](#query-editor) is the main interface for executing database queries.
 Using this tool, you can write and edit statements in SQL and other languages and use functions to add post-processing steps.